-The identification of a protocol element as an EAT, whether CBOR or JSON encoded, follows the general conventions used by CWT, JWT and

-UCCS.
-Largely this depends on the protocol carrying the EAT. some cases it may be by content type (e.g., MIME type). cases it may be through use of CBOR tags.
+The identification of a protocol element as an EAT, whether CBOR or JSON encoded, follows the general conventions used by CWT, JWT.
+Largely this depends on the protocol carrying the EAT.
+In some cases it may be by content type (e.g., MIME type).
+In other cases it may be through use of CBOR tags.
 There is no fixed mechanism across all use cases.

-This specification adds two more top-level messages:
+This specification adds one more top-level token type:

-- o Unprotected JWT Claims Set (UJCS) Section 4 - o Detached EAT Bundle (DEB), Section 5
+Detached EAT Bundle (DEB), Section 5